Naswar: Eastern Europe and Russia

+United Kingdom

+Naswar is illegal in the United Kingdom.
+In February 2025, Solihull Council reported seizing packets of naswar during a trading standards inspection.

+The ASH reported in March 2024, that in the UK smokeless tobacco products including naswar are most often used by Middle Eastern and South Asian Britons.

 Health effects

 Even though it is less dangerous than smoking, naswar is addictive, represents a major health risk, has no safe level use and is not a safe substitute for smoking.
 Globally it contributes to 650,000 deaths each year with a significant proportion of them in Southeast Asia.